-The solution is to create a will and keep it updated — not the most enjoyable of life’s tasks, but one of the most important.
-Yet about half of us don’t have a will or a power of attorney document, says Karen Anne Platten, an Edmonton-based attorney and the chair of the Canadian Bar Association's National Wills, Estates and Trusts Section.
+The solution is to create a will and keep it updated – not the most enjoyable of life’s tasks, but one of the most important.
+Yet more than half of us don’t have a will or a power of attorney document, according to a survey by the Angus Reid Institute.

 A power of attorney authorizes someone to act on your behalf.
 There are two types.
 One addresses your property and the other addresses your personal care and health-related decisions in case you become mentally or physically incapacitated.
 A will, on the other hand, addresses your estate on your death.
 If you do not have a will, the law — not you or your family — decides who can apply to be the estate administrator and how your estate will be divided.
 This means the distribution of your estate may not be what you want.
 For example, in most instances, a preferential share goes to the spouse and then the balance is divided among the spouse and descendants.
 A clear outline of your wishes, set out in a will, can help avoid family disputes.

 There are five important issues to carefully consider when writing your will: